 Although there is no positive confirmation, all the evidence tends to the conviction that the emperor of China is dead.
 A private dispatch says he died on September 21, directly he issued the edict giving the dowager the regency.
-Nobody doubt that Yang and Chang yen Hoon, who was minister at Washington in 1895, are both innocent of the charge of poisoning the emperor.
+Nobody doubt that Yang and Chang yen Hoon, who was minister at Washington in 1895, are both innocent of the charge of poisoning the nocent of the charge of poisoning the

-CANADA GREETS AMERICAN SEAMEN.
+CANADA GREETS AMERICAN SEAMEN